mach3-software/MaCh3Tutorial/README.md

 # Welcome to MaCh3 Tutorial
-After this tutorial you should know how to run MCMC, implement systematic uncertainties new samples and how to plot standard Bayesian diagnostic.
+After this tutorial you should know how to run MCMC, implement systematic uncertainties, new samples, and how to plot standard Bayesian diagnostics.

-Current setup include single sample with several cross-section and oscillation parameters.
+The current setup includes a single sample with several cross-section and oscillation parameters.

-MaCh3 is predominantly C++ software although some functionality are available through python as well.
-To access them please use tale of contents.
+MaCh3 is predominantly C++ software, although some functionality is available through python as well.
+See the table of contents for more.

 [![Code - Documented](https://img.shields.io/badge/Code-Documented-2ea44f)](https://github.com/mach3-software/MaCh3/wiki)
 [![Container Image](https://img.shields.io/badge/Container-Image-brightgreen)](https://github.com/mach3-software/MaCh3Tutorial/pkgs/container/mach3tutorial)